The Fatal Love-Spot

 the High King's army just to see me dead.

-because you know that I would rather die than run away!'
+because you know that I would rather die than stay away!'

 ignoring Grainne's warnings and her sighs.

-I will be dying as a hero dies!'
+I shall be dying as a hero dies!'

 He went with Finn who told him not to go;

-‘There's one man who can kill him - that is me, and this you know!
+'There's one man who can kill it - that is me, and this you know!'

 hand Diarmait loosed his hounds who ran away.